-The award includes a stipend of $2,500 upon selection as the competition winner and an additional $10,000 upon timely completion and submission of the work, provided the Institute’s awards committee judges the work acceptable.
-The winner will also have use of the Institute’s facilities as well as NYU’s libraries and other scholarly resources.
-In addition, the program will fund up to $6,000 of NYU journalism graduate student assistance.
-The Institute will publish the completed work either alone or in partnership with another media outlet.
+The award includes a stipend of $2,500 upon selection as a competition winner and an additional amount, up to $10,000 (the exact amount is by prior agreement), upon timely completion and submission of the work, provided the Institute’s awards committee judges the work acceptable.

-For more on the Arthur L. Carter Journalism Institute, click here.
+For more on the Arthur L. Carter Journalism Institute, go to journalism.nyu.edu.

 Type: Press Release